 There has never been a better time to start.
 Easy Printable Baby Sign Language Cart – 25 Basic Signs and Words For Moms.
 Teaching young children sign language gestures has never been easier.
-Details on how and when to start.
+Details on how and when to start early communication.
 Instantly download six baby sign language printable charts custom to your own style.

 Easy Baby Sign Language Basics

 Baby Sign Language is the use of hand motions and gestures to communicate with infants and toddlers.
 This language of movement takes place prior to spoken language development to share emotions, desires and objects.

 Sign language for babies is used to communicate with young children before speech is formed.
 It is a language that is not only used for those with hearing loss or difficulty.
 ASL baby sign language can prevent cries for babies who don’t have the words to express themselves.
 It also has the benefit of connecting auditory learning (via verbal communication) and kinesthetic learning (via the use of movement and motions.)

 Is baby sign language the same as ASL?

 What does ASL mean?
 In the case of sign language, ASL is an acronym for American Sign Language.
 ASL is one of many sign languages.
 Like spoken language, different countries use different sign language.
 Our baby sign language instruction chart is ASL.